 The Alberta government has ordered Coal Valley Resources and Sherritt International to clean up a massive spill of coal mine wastewater in the Athabasca River.

 On Oct.
-31, Sherritt International's Obed Mountain coal mine spilled about 1 billion litres of contaminated water into the river.
+31, Sherritt International's Obed Mountain coal mine spilled 670 million litres of contaminated water into the river.

 Test results released by the Alberta government show there is no immediate risk to human health for communities along the river with water treatment plants, but the province says long-term health impacts are still being evaluated.